-- Product data management is, along with CAE/CAD software, an engineering "authoring environment".
+- Product data management, when combined with CAE/CAD software such as Dassault Systèmes SolidWorks or Autodesk® Inventor®, is a specialized "design environment".
 The basic design object is a CAD file.
 The PDM tool manages sets of linked files — CAD models — in hierarchical (real or virtual) folders.

 - Product lifecycle management is a cross-organizational tool for collecting, controlling and publishing approved product configurations.
 In PLM, part and document objects are represented in a database, and managed by change forms.
 Unlike PDM, part and document records exist independently of files.